monsharen/watchlist/README.md

 # About Watchlist
 A movie watchlist management system using Dropbox for storage and authentication (http://www.dropbox.com), the Open Movie Database API for searching (http://omdbapi.com) and the Youtube embed API for trailers.
-The entire project can be hosted in a public folder on Dropbox without the need for additional servers.

 The frontend is built with AngularJs and Bootstrap with a few home cooked components.
 The user's data is stored on their own dropbox account.